 On this Day May 10

-1969 – The 5th Dimension are in the middle of six weeks on top of the pop chart with “Aquarius/Let the Sunshine In.”
-Billboard has ranked the song at No. 66 on its “Greatest Songs of All Time” survey.
+1969 – “Aquarius/Let the Sunshine In (The Flesh Failures),” by The 5th Dimension, is in the middle of six weeks on top of the pop chart.
+Billboard has ranked the medley at 66th place in its “Greatest Songs of All Time” survey.
+It was originally written for the 1967 musical, “Hair.”

 1999 – Poet, cartoonist and children’s book author Shel Silverstein, who also wrote songs like “Cover of a Rolling Stone,” “Sylvia’s Mother” (both hits for Dr. Hook & the Medicine Show) and Johnny Cash’s “A Boy Named Sue,” dies of a heart attack at age 68.